950 Lilydale Road, Saint Paul, MN 55118

 Visitors to the site can still see ruins of a brick kiln at the base of the bluff and several quarries higher on the hill.
 The Twin Cities Brick Company supplied bricks used in building numerous buildings around the Twin Cities, including the St. Paul Hotel.

 This wooded area is located within the Lilydale—Harriet Island Regional Park.
 Visitors can view the brick kiln ruins and the quarries.
-Water seeping from the walls of the quarry freezes in the winter forming large frozen waterfalls, which are popular with ice climbers.
+Water seeping from the walls of the quarry freezes in the winter forming large frozen waterfalls.
 There are also two small waterfalls near the trails.
 There are no restrooms or drinking water at this site.

 Activities: A level trail leads from the parking lot (be prepared for mud during inclement weather) to the brick kiln.
 Visitors can hike a graveled trail from the kiln up the steep hill to the quarries.
-Fossil collecting near the quarries is permitted as is ice climbing in season, but both activities require permits.
+Fossil collecting near the quarries is permitted but requires a permit.

 Hours: 7:30 a.m. to 10:00 p.m., unless otherwise posted.